mtlynch/mtlynch.io/content/retrospectives/2022/02/index.md

 {{</notice>}}

 I spend most of my time coordinating changes.
-By this I mean little adjustments as TinyPilot evolves.
-For example, releasing a new product involves many big changes up front in assembling and shipping it, and then there are many small adjustments for months afterward as we work out all the kinks.
+By this, I mean little adjustments as TinyPilot evolves.
+For example, releasing a new product involves many big changes upfront in assembling and shipping it, and then there are many small adjustments for months afterward as we work out all the kinks.
 It's a complicated enough topic that I split it into its own section [below](#how-can-i-spend-less-time-coordinating-changes).

 Technical support is the most obvious place to outsource.
 I've been thinking for months that I should hire someone to help out with it, but I haven't been prioritizing it enough.
 I'm [working on that now](/retrospectives/2022/01/#the-last-unfilled-role-tech-support).